Cirkit Designer Logo

 Introduction

 A power supply is a device that provides electrical energy to a circuit, converting AC or DC voltage from a source into a usable form for electronic components.
 It is an essential component in virtually all electronic systems, ensuring that devices receive the correct voltage and current for proper operation.
-Power supplies come in various types, including linear, switching, and unregulated, each suited for specific applications.
+Power supplies come in various types, including linear, switching, and programmable models, each suited for specific applications.

 Explore Projects Built with Power Supply